By Sajjad Shaukat for Pak VT

-Earlier, political crisis has rapidly brewing as various developments such as police operation at Parliament Lodges, attack at Sindh House where some 13 dissidents from PTI had taken shelter, allegations of horse trading, the long march, a sit-in in Islamabad by the PDM, show of political strength by the ex-PM Imran at public rally in the same city displayed.
+Earlier, the political crisis has rapidly brewing as various developments such as police operation at Parliament Lodges, attack at Sindh House where some 13 dissidents from PTI had taken shelter, allegations of horse trading, the long march, a sit-in in Islamabad by the PDM, show of political strength by the ex-PM Imran at a public rally in the same city displayed.

 And lawmakers of both the rival entities accused each other of violating the constitution and of committing high treason.

-In the recent past, PDM members of the assembly were insisting upon the deputy speaker to start voting on the no-trust move, but those of the PTI wanted to conclude final decision of the House about the foreign conspiracy.
+In the recent past, PDM members of the assembly were insisting upon the deputy speaker to start voting on the no-trust move, but those of the PTI wanted to conclude the final decision of the House about the foreign conspiracy.

 However, PDM lawmakers had hailed the SCP verdict, while PTI lawmakers, especially Shireen Mazari called it a “judicial coup”.
 PTI lawmakers remarked that under Article 69 of the Constitution, NA speaker’s ruling had immunity.